BadrNadi/BadrNadi/README.md

 - 👋 Hi, I’m @BadrNadi
-- 👀 I’m interested in WEB
+- 👀 I’m interested in Cloud/DEVops
 - 🌱 I’m currently learning DAX
 - 💞️ I’m looking to collaborate on Amazon
 - 📫 How to reach me Dm me